supersaw-it/guides/scylladb-eks-terraform/terraform/scylladb-full-manifests/README.md

-## This directory is for deploying w/ full manifests from scylla-operator/examples/ directory
+## This directory is for deploying scylla using the manifests from scylla-operator/examples/ directory

 ## scylla-operator repo
 https://github.com/scylladb/scylla-operator/tree/master/examples